thekucays/hibernate-exercise/README.md

 # Hibernate Exercise

-This is a repository where i start learning jaba hibernate framework.
+This is a repository where i start learning Java hibernate framework.

 This Repo is currently using old Hibernate 3.6.4.Final with mysql jdbc connector version 5.1.6